learn-co-curriculum/dsc-hierarchical-agglomerative-clustering-codealong/README.md

 ## Getting Started

-In this lab, we'll create a sample dataset, and then use HAC and observe the decisions it makes at each step as it identifies and merges similar clusters at each step.
+In this codealong, we'll create a sample dataset, and then use HAC and observe the decisions it makes at each step as it identifies and merges similar clusters at each step.

 To get started, we need to create a dataset.
-Let's start by running the cell below to import everything we'll need for this lab.
+Let's start by running the cell below to import everything we'll need for this kmeans_lab_for_testing.ipynb.

 ```python